-Comté Cheese, matured for 18 months with Protected Designation of Origin.
+Comté Cheese, matured for 12 months.
 It is one of the most well known cheeses in France alongside Beaufort.
 Made the traditional way with unpasteurized cow's milk, and after maturing, it acquires medium strength flavors, with fruity notes in the summer and hazelnut in the winter.
-The pâte of Comté PDO is soft and smooth, lightly powdery, and creamy white in color, and the rind is very fine, and brown in color.
+The pâte of Comté is soft and smooth, lightly powdery, and creamy white in color, and the rind is very fine, and brown in color.

 Warning: Last items in stock!